Backed by Cinema Talent and Broadcaster Financing, Basque TV Steps up Its Game

 Spain’s Basque Country has a storied tradition this century of producing feature films which find international success at festivals and awards shows.
 Now, with a new generation of Spanish series making waves abroad, the region is shifting towards premium TV fiction production, backed by a top class talent pool and local broadcasters looking to get skin in the game.

-While regional broadcasters have shows early signs of interest in fiction production, much of the growth in the sector is driven by talent, often coming from cinema.
+While regional broadcasters have shown early signs of interest in fiction production, much of the growth in the sector is driven by talent, often coming from cinema.

 “By any global standard this series is clearly premium TV, and I don’t think there is anything better being made for primetime in Spain,” explains Ivan Diaz of Filmax, sales agents for the series.
 “It’s an American series, a European series and a Latin American series.
 It’s peak TV.”